amirongit/notecode/django.md

 metadata's `constraints` attribute defines database constraints.

 a subclass of `django.core.exceptions.ObjectDoesNotExist` is provided for each model as its `DoesNotExist` attribute.<br>
-it is raised when an expected object is not found.
+it is raised when an expected result is not found.

 a subclass of `django.core.exceptions.MultipleObjectsReturned` is provided for each model as its `MultipleObjectsReturned` attribute.<br>
-it is raised when multiple objects are found for the given lookups.
+it is raised when multiple results are found for the given lookups.

 a subclass of `django.core.exceptions.NotUpdated` is provided for each model as its `NotUpdated` attribute.<br>
-it is raised when forcing a model update does not affect any rows.
+it is raised when forcing a model instance update does not affect any rows.
 #### QuerySets
 a model class & an instance of it represent a database table & a row within it, respectively.<br>
 `<model-instance>.save` saves or updates model instances.